zynachs/s3k-monitor/README.md

 cd ../s3k-monitor
 ```

-4. Install prerequisite packages and tools, build from source or install from package manager.
+4. Install prerequisite packages and tools; build from source or install from package manager.
 The links below are to the sources. the code block is an example of installing with the apt package manager on Ubuntu.
+We recommend building from source with the versions written in [Required Software](#required-software)
    - [RISC-V GNU Compiler Toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain.git)
    - [QEMU](https://github.com/qemu/qemu)